Arash217/project-2-1819/README.md

 ```

 This, however caused the anchor tags to be unstyled until the CSS file was loaded.
-I solved this issue by adding an inline style:
+I solved this issue by adding a style sheet directly in the html:

 ```diff
 <style>